What Happens When Worker's Compensation Claim Ends?

 If you are suffering severe financial hardship, you may be able to draw on your superannuation and you should make enquiries with your superannuation fund to see how you may be able to apply for release of funds in the case of hardship.

 If you have a mortgage, credit card repayments or car repayments etc, you may have disability insurances attached to your mortgage or loan agreements which can assist you whilst you are unable to work due to your injury.
 You should look into these with your lenders.

-It should be pointed out that many workers think that WorkCover or the self-insurer is required to get you back to work after an injury.
+It should be pointed out that many workers think that WorkCover or the self-insurer is required to get you back to work after an injury, this is incorrect.

 Although return to work programs are usually part of rehabilitation provided in a workers' compensation claim, where an injured worker is no longer suited to the work they were doing prior to their injury and cannot return to it, WorkCover is not obligated to find the worker alternate employment.

 The workers' compensation insurer is only required to maintain wage payments and funding for medical and rehabilitation treatment until such time as the worker's injuries are stable and stationary.
 After that time, WorkCover's obligations end, whether the worker is back at work or not.

 Get our accredited Lawyers to assess your claim for free.
 Contact us now

 If you have been injured as a result of any vehicle such as car, bike or boat accident, or whilst at work, on holiday, or in many other situations you believe was caused by someone else's wrongful act or negligence, you may be entitled to compensation.